Britain's FTSE lifted by recovery in Glencore

 “We could not have asked for a bigger or more detailed plan, but now we move to timely execution,” analysts at Deutsche Bank said in a note.

-AstraZeneca rose 2.3 percent after the U.S. Food and Drug Administration granted breakthrough therapy designation to its biggest new drug hope durvalumab as a treatment for bladder cancer.
-(Reporting by Alistair Smout; Editing by Ruth Pitchford)
+AstraZeneca rose 1.7 percent after the U.S. Food and Drug Administration granted breakthrough therapy designation to its biggest new drug hope durvalumab as a treatment for bladder cancer.
+(Reporting by Alistair Smout; Editing by Mark Heinrich)